Lab Members

 Dr. Votruba has a Ph.D. in Nutritional Sciences and is a Registered Dietitian.
 She is the only R.D./Ph.D. at NIDDK PECRB, and is responsible for the oversight of the metabolic kitchen and also functions as a PI on several studies.
 Her research interests include improving measurement of food intake and establishing determinants of weight loss and gain.
 Her broader research interests are in the metabolic determinants of obesity, obesity phenotypes, the measurement of food intake, the development of biomarkers of food intake, and the interaction of the microbiome with the physiology of metabolism.

-Tomás Cabeza de Baca, Ph.D., is a staff scientist for the Obesity and Diabetes Clinical Research Section in Phoenix, Arizona.
+Tomás Cabeza de Baca, Ph.D., is an associate scientist for the Obesity and Diabetes Clinical Research Section in Phoenix, Arizona.
 He received his doctoral degree from the University of Arizona and completed his postdoctoral training at the University of California, San Francisco.
 His research interests include the examination of psychosocial, ecological, and physiological determinants of energy intake and expenditure and their underlying effects on cardiometabolic risk and physiological deterioration.
 In his spare time, Tommy enjoys shortening his telomeres with cheeseburgers and tequila.

 Paolo Piaggi, Ph.D. is interested in the physiological and genetic determinants of the energy balance equation (energy intake and expenditure) and the role these play in contributing to weight change and in predisposing individuals to obesity.